longturn/freeciv21/docs/Coding/agents.rst

 An agent is a piece of code which is responsible for a certain area.
-An agent will be given a specification by the user of the agent and a set of objects which the agent can control (the production queue of a city, a city, a Unit, a set of Units or the whole empire).
+An agent will be given a specification by the user of the agent and a set of objects which the agent can control (the production queue of a city, a city, a unit, a set of units or the whole empire).
 The user can be a human player or another part of the code including another agent.
 There is no extra interaction between the user and the agent needed after the agent got its task description.